paulrobello/par_gpt/README.md

 * WEATHERAPI_KEY is required for weather.
 Get a free key from https://www.weatherapi.com/
 * LANGCHAIN_API_KEY is required for Langchain / Langsmith tracing.
 Get a free key from https://smith.langchain.com/settings
+* TINIFY_KEY is required to use the tinify images compression tools

 ### Database and Memory